rtCamp/wordpress-preview-revisions/readme.md

 ## Installation Guide :guide_dog:

-* Clone this repo under `wp-content/plugins/` folder of WordPress.
+* Clone this repo under the `wp-content/plugins/` folder of WordPress.
 * Activate the plugin.
-* Go to any posts/pages revisions.
+* Go to the previous revisions of a page/post.
-* Click on `preview` button for the revision you have selected.
+* Click on the `preview` button for the revision you have selected.
-* You would be redirected to frontend with particular revision to be viewed.
+* You will be redirected to the front-end preview of that particular revision.

 ## Author